 BroadbandFabric NetworkPlan – kickstart broadband deployment projects with the most granular and precise broadband data possible.
 The broadband data in the BroadbandFabric NetworkPlan is based on CostQuest’s Broadband Serviceable Location data tied directly to federal broadband initiatives.

-BroadbandFabric NetworkPlan data contains a core base of Broadband Serviceable Locations (the coordinates of all structures where a broadband connection can be installed) and provides you with the level of granularity needed to identify end-user Broadband Serviceable Locations, and assist in qualifying whether they currently receive, can receive, or need broadband service.
-This data allows you to better understand the exact geographic placement of Broadband Serviceable Locations, the number of users, support opportunity analysis, determine precise cost investments needed to get locations serviced, and more.
+Each dataset contains a core base of Broadband Serviceable Locations that provides you with the coordinate-level granularity needed to identify end-user locations, and assist in qualifying whether they currently receive, can receive, or need broadband service.
+This data allows you to better understand the exact geographic placement of locations, their address, the number of users, and other essential insights per location.

 RELIABLE INFORMATION FOR EFFECTIVE DECISIONS & SUCCESSFUL PLANNING